crosshatch/server/OVERVIEW.md

 In both cases, **the admin helps the child internalize the intended message by fostering a strong connection to the story and its characters.**

-Crosshatch also provides insights, allowing admins to track key metrics relating to progress in areas like reading comprehension and problem-solving.
+Crosshatch also provides usage insights, allowing admins to track key metrics relating to progress in areas like reading comprehension and problem-solving.
 Crosshatch meets the growing demand for educational content that engages children while empowering parents and educators.

 ## Market